How to Use OBS Studio for Professional Video Streaming in 2025

 How to Add Images or Text with OBS Studio

-• From there, select “Image.”
-This will give you the option to browse for the image you want to add and adjust the opacity.
+• Browse for the image you want to add and adjust the opacity.

 The process of adding text to your OBS stream is very similar.

-You can use the menu settings to choose color, opacity, font, size, and message text.
+Using the menu settings, you can choose the color, opacity, font, size, and message.
 Also, you can indicate whether or not you want the text to scroll, and you can set the scroll speed.

 How to Arrange Multiple Video Sources on OBS Studio